1031-Systems/1031_Delivery/docs/Help.md

 and control channel displays called panes.
 When the user loads an audio file into Hauntimator it is displayed using one pane for mono or two panes for left and right stereo.
 It is not necessary for there to be an audio file in use and none will be displayed in that case.
+However, without an audio file playback will not function.

 ![Image of User Interface](images/image1.png)